winnifredobi/Amazon-Product-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/005be624-877b-4da9-a9af-dcd4b08fefe2)
 ![image](https://github.com/user-attachments/assets/38036080-13fd-4d6f-bf47-e09b0263c8a0)

 *OBSERVATION: Electronics, Computer&Accessories and Home&Kitchen products had the highest discount percentages.
 The discounts offered on these products is directly proportional to the number of reviews received and the total sales made.
-It can therefore be deduced that high discounts drive increased sales*
+It can therefore be deduced that high discounts drove increased sales for these products*

 # Question 8 : To Analyze The Distribution of Product Rating